 Later come Symbian OS 7.0 this is an important Symbian release which appeared with all contemporary user interfaces including UIQ (Sony Ericsson P800, P900, P910), Series 80 (Nokia 9300, 9500), Series 90 (Nokia 7710), Series 60 (Nokia 3230, 6260, 6600, 6670, 7610) It also added EDGE support and IPv6.

-In 2004 Psion sold it’s stakes in symbian, in the same year symbian release OS 8.0 which supports CDMA, 3G, two-way data streaming, DVB-H, and OpenGL ES with vector graphics and direct screen access.
+In 2004 Psion sold it’s stakes in Symbian, in the same year Symbian release OS 8.0 which supports CDMA, 3G, two-way data streaming, DVB-H, and OpenGL ES with vector graphics and direct screen access.
 OS 8.0 was updated to Symbian OS 8.1 was Nokia N90, first N-series mobile released by Nokia in 2005.
-Symbian OS 9.0 had issue related to tools and security they later release OS 9.1.
+Symbian OS 9.0 had an issue related to tools and security they later release OS 9.1.

 The Symbian Foundation was announced in June 2008 and came into existence in 2009.
 Its objective was to publish the source for the entire Symbian platform, including Symbian OS and Series 60 platform, under the OSI- and FSF-approved Eclipse Public License (EPL).
 The release of the Symbian platform deprecated Symbian OS as a standalone product.